What is the Professional Development Academy?

 These job levels were also selected because they span across the university and health system and because short-term, intensive training would help qualify participants for higher-level jobs.
 The goal of the Office Staff Development program is to provide participants with the necessary skills to transition successfully within Duke.
 For the next class, beginning in May 2017, clerical staff and staff in service areas in job levels 2-5 and B1 and B2 are targeted to better assist filling level 5, 6, 7 and B2 and B3 positions.

-Why should a manager support a staff's involvement in the Institute program if she/he may be promoted into another position outside of the department?
+Why should a manager support a staff's involvement in the Academy program if she/he may be promoted into another position outside of the department?

 Working with Rewards & Recognition, a manager may also explore the possibility of reclassification for the position currently held by the staff member.
 The department would then benefit directly from the program.
 Managers with staff members in previous classes have reported an immediate positive impact on staff when their program participation begins.

 How many hours per week will a staff member be away from the job during regular work hours and what will it cost the department?

 During the 44-week program, which begins in May 2017, participants will need to be released from their regular work schedule to cover some of the training time.
 Classroom time during the first 5 months of the program will be structured from 5 pm to 8 pm (Tuesday, Wednesday and Thursday) plus one monthly session from 8:30 to 4:30 (2nd Monday).
 During the second 6 months, the evening class will meet one night per week, plus one monthly session from 8:30 to 4:30 (2nd Monday) and an additional 5 hours will be spent at an internship site.
 The remaining training may be outside a participant's normal work schedule.